Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Experiments

 In addition to the evaluation metrics described in section~\ref{sec:sim2sim_experiments}, we present participants with 7-point Likert items that range from 1=`Strongly Disagree' to 7=`Strongly Agree' with the following statements: 1. ``The robot successfully dressed the garment onto my arm''; 2. ``The force the robot applied to me during dressing was appropriate''; and 3. ``The dressing process was comfortable for me.''

-\textbf{Human Study Procedure:} We recruit 10 participants, comprising 4 males, 4 females, 1 non-binary individual, and 1 participant who has chosen not to disclose their gender identity.
+\textbf{Human Study Procedure:} We recruit 10 participants, comprising 4 males, 4 females, 1 non-binary individual, and 1 participant who chooses not to disclose their gender identity.
 The age of the participants spans from 19 to 36.
-For each participant, we test with two garments: a short-sleeve hospital gown and a long-sleeve purple cardigan.
-We test two different arm poses for each participant, randomly chosen from a pool of three poses.
-The poses and garments we used are shown in Figure~\ref{fig:real_world_pose_and_garment}.
-We evaluate each of the three methods for two trials on each pose-garment configuration.
-This resulted in a total of 24 trials for each participant.
-We also randomize the ordering of the test poses and garments when evaluating a method.
+We test each participants with two garments: a short-sleeve hospital gown and a long-sleeve purple cardigan.
+These two garments differ in geometry (see Fig~\ref{fig:real_world_pose_and_garment} for sleeve lengths and widths), elasticity and roughness (the purple cardigan is more elastic), and mass (the hospital gown is heavier).
+We test each participant with two different arm poses, randomly chosen from three poses.
+The poses and garments we use are shown in Figure~\ref{fig:real_world_pose_and_garment}.
+We evaluate each of the three methods for two trials on each pose-garment combination, resulting in a total of 24 trials per participant.
+We also randomize the ordering of the test poses, garments, and methods.
 Participants are asked to hold their arm steady throughout each trial.
-We run each trial for a fixed number of time steps, unless the participant asks to stop.
+We run each trial for a fixed number of time steps, unless the participant asks to stop or the measured force is above a safety threshold (15 Newtons).
 We train a single force dynamics model and test it on all these 10 participants.